 Let’s get up close and personal and take a stab at understanding water heater anatomy.

 The inner shell is a heavy, metal tank that holds anywhere from 40 to 60 gallons of hot water at 50 to 100 psi of pressure.
 The exterior of the water heater is wrapped in an insulation blanket, normally made of polyurethane foam.
-Over the insulation is another shell, normally the outer shell, wrapped again in insulation.
+Over the insulation is another shell, normally the outer shell is wrapped again in insulation.

 Water enters the heater through the dip tube, normally at the top of the tank, and travels to the bottom where it’s heated to the desired temperature.